Celestron Nature DX Review: The Best BUDGET Binoculars on Planet Earth

 Every step of the way, light is lost due to reflection, bouncing, etc. Binocular manufacturers, such as Celestron, develop different coatings to apply to the prism, lenses, and glass that help the loss of light.

 More light = A better quality image, specifically the resolution, contrast, and brightness.

 They are waterproofed to protect against the occasional rainstorm or drop in the river.

 Then nitrogen purged, which helps prevent fogging on your humid jungle adventure.

-Last, the entire body is covered in a nice rubber armoring which helps absorb the impact for the inevitable drop.
+Last, the entire body is covered in rubber armoring which helps absorb the impact of the inevitable drop.

 Reason #3: Specifications That Are Made for Nature Observation